manashpratim/Classification-of-Song-Attributes-using-Lyrics/README.md

 2) We have implemented deep learning based models for the song classification task.
 We have implemented CNN, GRU, Bi-GRU for genre and popularity prediction task.
 This is the first work utilizing these approaches for song classification based on lyrics.
 3) Contrary to existing work, we show that lyrics alone could be good indicators of genre and popularity.
 4) We are also doing a novel analysis of content reach-ability of lyrics dataset compared to Wikipedia dataset (https://dumps.wikimedia.org/enwiki/latest/), and its potential to be a source for knowledge-based systems.
-We are utilizing distributed representation of words to learn word embedding[4], and using Word-Analogy test(https://www.wikidata.org/wiki/Q32127146) to get a comparison of the two datasets.
+We are utilizing distributed representation of words to learn word embedding[4], and using Word-Analogy test (https://www.wikidata.org/wiki/Q32127146) to get a comparison of the two datasets.

 # Results
 1) Genre Prediction: On an average, Genre Vector model performs the best.
 2) Popularity Prediction: Deep Learning based models (especially CNN) perform better than other models.

+A detailed analysis of results and observations can be found in the paper[1].

+# Conclusion
+This project demonstrated that using distributed representation; lyrics can serve as a good indicator of genre and popularity.
+Lyrics can also be useful to improve distributed representation of words.
+Deep Learning based models can deliver better results if larger training datasets are available.
+Our method can be easily integrated with recent music mining algorithms that use an ensemble of lyrical, audio, and social features.

 # References
 1) MP Barman, K Dahekar, A Anshuman and A Awekar "It's Only Words And Words Are All I Have"- arXiv preprint arXiv:1901.05227, 2019.